by Hannah Craven

-Ceredigion’s most picturesque river, the Teifi, has as its source in the Cambrian Mountains, a number of small lakes known as the “Teifi Pools”.
-As the photographs show, it is wild and bleak moorland country, sometimes called the “Desert of Wales”.
+Ceredigion’s most picturesque river, the Teifi, has as its source in the Cambrian Mountains; a number of small lakes known as the “Teifi Pools”.
+As the photographs show, it is a wild and bleak moorland country, occasionally referred to as the “Desert of Wales”.

 A few of the lakes have been harnessed for water supply and have dams, but the rest are totally untouched.
 There are no signs of human habitation for miles.
 The winding road to the Teifi Pools is single track and in Winter can be impassible, but for the rest of the year is comparatively free of traffic and well worth the short drive from nearby Pontrefendigaid and its Strata Florida Abbey.
 If you like gentle hill walking, this is the country for you, for there are no mountain peaks to conquer!

-It is an angler’s paradise!
-The biggest lake is known as “Llyn Teifi” and is ” well stocked with wild brown trout.
-Even in March the fish will be near the surface, and the old Welsh ‘lake fishing’ technique of having the bob fly slurping in the surface still is an effective method of taking fish.
+It is an angler’s paradise and one of our favourite things to do in Ceredigion!
+The biggest lake is known as “Llyn Teifi” and is ” well-stocked with wild brown trout.
+Even in March, the fish will be near the surface, and the old Welsh ‘lake fishing’ technique of having the bob fly slurping on the surface still is an effective method of taking fish.
 The custom of a cast and two steps working around the lake was the recognised method of fishing many of the mountain lakes in days of old.
-In high summer, the windy days give the best sport”.
-Llyn Egnant, is a fly fishery and the smallest Llyn Hir “certainly holds by far the best trout”.
+In high summer, “the windy days give the best sport”.
+Llyn Egnant is a fly fishery and the smallest Llyn Hir “certainly holds by far the best trout”.

 The river Teifi flows from the lakes to an area nearby known as the Tregaron Bog which incorporates the Cors Caron nature reserve – a paradise for wildlife lovers.